 Each delivery method has a specific level of bioavailability, which determines how quickly the effects are felt, how long the effects last and how potently the effects behave in the body.

-- Inhalation: Products that are inhaled offer the most bioavailable delivery method, which is why when we smoke delta 8 or CBD flower, or vape a cannabinoid-infused e-liquid, we feel the effects the most quickly and strongly.
+- Inhalation: Products that are inhaled offer the most bioavailable delivery method, which is why when we inhale via smoking or vaping we feel the effects the quickest and strongest.

-- Sublingual: Sublingual products (tinctures) are also quite bioavailable, and the effects can be felt in less than an hour while being fairly potent in terms of how they feel.
+- Sublingual: Sublingual products (tinctures) are also quite bioavailable, and the effects can be felt in less than 45 minutes while being fairly potent in terms of how they feel.

 - Topical: Topical products are in fact highly bioavailable, but the effects stay localized to the area onto which the topical was applied.
 Applying a cannabinoid topical directly to an area of the body allows the compound to absorb quickly through the skin to reach the cannabinoid receptors of the skin, muscles, and joints in minutes.